 About Us Meet founder Gwendolyn Miller

-Corporations, organizations, academic institutions, and nonproﬁt agencies ask Mrs. Gwendolyn Miller to address racial issues such as diversity, equity, inclusion, racial microaggressions, and unconscious bias in her role as a consultant, facilitator, and now as an expert witness.
+Corporations, organizations, academic institutions, and nonproﬁt agencies ask Mrs. Gwendolyn Miller to address racial issues such as diversity, equity, inclusion, racial microaggressions, and unconscious bias in her role as a consultant, expert witness, and co-author of Got Skillz?
+Recasting and Negotiating Racial Tension in Teacher-Student Relationships Amidst Shifting Demographics.

 Mrs. Gwendolyn Miller, M.S.
 Ed, the founder of Addressing Racial Microaggressions, LLC, provides expertise on the institutional and structural racism germane to marginalized groups by examining marginalized groups’ experiences with, and responses to, racial injustice.
-Mrs. Miller also equips teams with successful best practices designed to reduce microaggressions and implicit bias in one’s personal life, academic institutions, the workplace, and provides consulting and training to executives and professionals.
 Her mission is to arm individuals with the tools needed to design and execute effective diversity and inclusion strategies to establish a global standard of diversity.
+Mrs. Miller also equips teams with successful best practices designed to reduce microaggressions and implicit bias in one’s personal life, academic institutions, the workplace and provides consulting and training to executives and professionals.
+She taught these strategies at The Institute for Diversity Certification (IDC) to prepare executives for the Certified Diversity Executive (CDE) exam and Certified Diversity Professional (CDP) exam.

-Currently, Mrs. Miller serves as a member of the Steering Committee and the chair of the Education Committee of the Southern Delaware Alliance for Racial Justice.
-She is the chair of the Diversity, Equity and Inclusion Committee for the League of Women Voters Delaware and president of the League of Women Voters of Sussex County, Delaware, and the Futures Committee for the National League of Women Voters.
-Mrs. Miller also serves on the advisory board of the Indian River School District and on the board of Delaware’s Lt.
-Governors Behavioral Health Consortium.
+Mrs. Miller also serves as a member of the Steering Committee of the Southern Delaware Alliance for Racial Justice.
+She is the President of the League of Women Voters of Delaware and a serves on the League of Women Voters of United States Diversity, Equity and Inclusion Committee and a member of the Structural Taskforce.
+She also serves on the Indian River School District’s Advisory Board and Delaware’s Lt.
+Governors Behavioral Health Consortium board.

 View her listing in the SEAK Expert witness directory